10 Reasons to go on a walk with your baby right now

 - Toddlers and older children who walk on their own have lots of chances to discover and learn as they walk around the block.
 There’s countless opportunities for physical development as they walk keeping rhythm with your steps, jump over cracks on the sidewalk, run ahead, hop instead of walk and all the other beautiful ways children naturally “practice” their emerging physical skills.

-- And of course, as they walk, they’ll stop to look at bugs and other critters along the way, picking up sticks and other stuff, smelling flowers, noticing patterns along the way.
+- And of course, as they walk they’ll stop to look at bugs and other critters, pick up sticks and other stuff, smell flowers and notice patterns along the way.
 All these ‘treasures’ support math and science in a spontaneous, self-discovery method of learning.

 - When you walk with your baby, it’s not a fast process, like the brisk walk you take to get a little exercise.
 Slow down, allowing time to inspect storm drains, weeds in sidewalk cracks and other fascinating things along the way.
 This natural intellectual curiosity is how your child takes in new information and draws conclusions about the world.
-Allow lots of time for pauses along the way.
+Allow time for pauses along the way.

 Research has found that playing outdoors improves children’s ability to concentrate, improves coordination and encourages creativity.
 It even helps children think more clearly and cope with stress better, especially those who might lean a little towards attention challenges like ADD or ADHD.
 Adding my own two cents to these findings, I think being outside helps me concentrate, think better and cope with stress too!
 In fact, any chance I get I do my computer work sitting outdoors – somehow I just think more clearly there.
 So take 20 minutes for a walk around the block – whether that’s a city block full of hustle and bustle or in a quiet neighborhood – and soak in the goodness.

 And breathe.
 You’ve got this parenting thing.
 You are EXACTLY what your baby needs.